moj-analytical-services/iceberg-evaluation/docs/CONTRIBUTING.md

 For more detailed instructions and a demo see [introducing-aws-glue-interactive-sessions-for-jupyter](https://aws.amazon.com/blogs/big-data/introducing-aws-glue-interactive-sessions-for-jupyter/).

+Warning: Remove any `default` profiles in your ~/.aws/config or ~/.aws/credentials otherwise the notebook will fail to provision a glue session.

 ## Using Jupyter extension for VSCode

 [Jupyter extension for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) provides Jupyter notebook support, allowing you to make use of Visual Studio's features such Intellisense.
 For more features and benefits of using the extension please refer to this [link](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).